Crypto Adoption Around the World: Madagascar

 Cryptocurrency Laws (Source: Pinterest)

+The BFM has cautioned citizens about the risks associated with digital assets, citing potential issues like fraud and market volatility.
 However, it has not placed an outright ban on trading or holding cryptocurrencies.
 This means that, while crypto is not illegal in Madagascar, it remains unregulated, and users must proceed cautiously due to the lack of consumer protections and legal clarity.

+Madagascar’s financial and technological infrastructure is still growing, with a focus on traditional banking and mobile money rather than crypto innovations.
 Although the BFM has explored creating a digital currency version of the national currency, the Ariary (e-Ariary), this development is still in early discussions and unrelated to decentralized cryptocurrencies like Bitcoin.

 For local crypto users, staying updated on global trends is important, as Madagascar may adopt similar policies in the future if digital assets become more mainstream in the country.